Dre Campbell Farm

 2. Row Covers

 This is a popular method of protecting plants from many garden pests.
-Row covers of a special lightweight material are suspended over the growing crops, supported by hoops.
+Row covers made of a special lightweight material are suspended over the growing crops and supported by hoops.

 These coverings keep moths out, preventing them from laying eggs on the plants.
 However, the material will still allow light and air to reach your crops.